 Check the vocabulary’s connotation, synonyms, and collocations in the dictionary.
 Don’t be afraid of a large number of extensive implications.
-These are the components of your vocabulary mind maps.
-In other words, deeper you go into the words, faster and easier you master the language.
+Researching beforehand will surely benefit you once you decide to make your vocabulary word map in the future.

 - Visualize it with mind maps